 A downed power line is a high voltage electrical wire that has fallen from a utility pole or transmission tower and landed on the ground, a house, a fence, a tree or a vehicle.
 Because it carries enough electricity to power cities, neighborhoods, businesses and homes, a downed overhead cable is very dangerous.

 How to report a downed power line?

-There are two things you must do to report a downed power line: (1) contact the electric utility company to let them know the address where the downed overhead cable is located; and (2) call 9-1-1.
+To report a downed power line there are two things you must do: (1) contact the electric utility company to let them know the address where the downed overhead cable is located; and (2) call 9-1-1.
 When possible, describe any buildings or objects that the downed wire has made physical contact with.

 Can you drive over a downed power line?

-It is not safe for you to drive over a downed power line.
+Never drive over a downed power line.
 The electric utility wire could get caught in your wheels or undercarriage, causing you to pull down other power cables, utility poles, or electrical equipment.
-The extreme heat from a downed wire could melt your times or cause them to catch fire.
+The extreme heat from a downed wire could melt your tires or cause them to catch fire.

 What should you do if an overhead power cable falls on your car?